-The abovementioned new, revised, and amended standards and interpretations were issued by the IASB and endorsed by the FSC so that they are applicable for annual periods beginning on or after January 1, 2023.
-As the Group is currently determining the potential impact of the standards and interpretations, all other standards and interpretations have no material impact on the Group.
+The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after January 1, 2024.
+The aforementioned new or amended standards and interpretations have no material impact on the Group.

-(3) Standards or interpretations issued, revised or amended, by the IASB which are not endorsed by the FSC, but not yet adopted by the Group as at the date of issuance of the Group's financial statements are listed below.
+(3) Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Group as at the date of issuance of the Group's financial statements are listed below.

-Items New, Revised or Amended Standards and Interpretations Effective Date nems New, Revised of Amended Standards and interpretations issued by the IASB А IFRS 10 "Consolidated Financial Statements" and amendments to IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets by the IASB between an Investor and its Associates or Joint Ventures В IFRS 17 "Insurance Contracts" January 1, 2023 С Classification of Liabilities as Current or Non-current (Amendments to IAS 1) January 1, 2024 D Lease Liability in a Sale and Leaseback (Amendments to IFRS 16) January 1, 2024 Е Non-current Liabilities with Covenants (Amendments to IAS 1) January 1, 2024
+Items New, Revised or Amended Standards and Interpretations Effective Date issued by the IASB A IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an To be determined by the IASB Investor and its Associate or Joint Ventures - В IFRS 17 "Insurance Contracts" January 1, 2023 С Lack of Exchangeability (Amendments to IAS 21) January 1, 2025

-A. IFRS 10 "Consolidated Financial Statements" and amendments to IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associates or Joint Ventures
+A. IFRS 10"Consolidated Financial Statements" and IAS 28"Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures

-The amendments address the inconsistency between the requirements in IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures," in dealing with the loss of control of a subsidiary that is contributed to an associate or a joint venture.
-IAS 28 restricts gains and losses arising from contributions of non-monetary assets to an associate or a joint venture to the extent of the interest attributable to the other equity holders in the associates or joint ventures.
+The amendments address the inconsistency between the requirements in IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures", in dealing with the loss of control of a subsidiary that is contributed to an associate or a joint venture.
+IAS 28 restricts gains and losses arising from contributions of non-monetary assets to an associate or a joint venture to the extent of the interest attributable to the other equity holders in the associate or joint ventures.
 IFRS 10 requires full profit or loss recognition on the loss of control of the subsidiary.
-IAS 28 was amended so that the gain or loss resulting from the sale or contribution of assets that constitute a business as defined in IFRS 3 between an investor and its associates or joint ventures are recognized in full.
+IAS 28 was amended so that the gain or loss resulting from the sale or contribution of assets that constitute a business as defined in IFRS 3 between an investor and its associate or joint venture is recognized in full.

-IFRS 10 was also amended so that the gains or losses resulting from the sale or contribution of a subsidiary that does not constitute a business as defined in IFRS 3 between an investor and its associates or joint ventures are recognized only to the extent of the unrelated investors' interests in the associates or joint ventures.
+IFRS 10 was also amended so that the gains or loss resulting from the sale or contribution of a subsidiary that does not constitute a business as defined in IFRS 3 between an investor and its associate or joint venture is recognized only to the extent of the unrelated investors' interests in the associate or joint venture.